-At long last Council has finally approved the DA for the Bridge St site .... with a few conditions we are still discussing!
+At long last Council has finally approved the DA for the Bridge St site and the few conditions that originally were imposed have now been ironed out.
+Hooray!
 But overall, we have jumped a significant hurdle to allow us to move to the next stage - finalising the legal and financial modelling and drawing up an Offer Information Statement that will be issued to anyone interested in investing in this terrific community project.

 Over 500 people from all over Australia attended the second Community Energy Congress in Melbourne on Feb 27-28.
 Two delegates from CE4G were there to attend the numerous seminars and meet other like minded community groups all interestetd in community energy.

 Held in Melbourne Town Hall, this was the second national Community Energy Congress, the first held in Canberra in 2014.
 The mood was upbeat and positive about the future of community energy in Australia.
 And it gave CE4G the opportunity to meet others who are setting up a whole variety of projects that will provide alternative energy sources and channels to the large coprporates currently dominating the energy market in Australia.